Sensory design: Sensory Design Technologies

 While classically limited to the perception of trained sensory experts, advances in sensors and computation have allowed objective quantified measurements of sensory information to be acquired, quantified and communicated leading to improved design communication, translation from prototype to production, and quality assurance.
 Sensory areas that have been objectively quantified include vision, touch, and smell.

 Vision

 In vision both light and color are considered in sensory design.
 Early light meters (called extinction meters) relied on the human eye to gauge and quantify the amount of light.
 Subsequently, analog and digital light meters have been popularized for photography.
-Work by Lawrence Herbert in the 1960s lead to a systematic combination of lighting and color samples required to quantify colors by human eye.
+Work by Lawrence Herbert in the 1960s led to a systematic combination of lighting and color samples required to quantify colors by human eye.
 This became the basis for the Pantone Matching System.
 Combining this with specialized light meters allowed digital color meters to be invented and popularized.